-Traditional task scheduling algorithms [102] utilize task graphs which capture data flow and dependency among tasks to make scheduling decisions.
+Traditional task scheduling algorithms utilize task graphs which capture data flow and dependency among tasks to make scheduling decisions [115].
 Task graphs themselves are not adjusted to improve performance.
-In [65], some heuristics including MinMin, MaxMin and Sufferage are proposed for scheduling independent computational tasks to compute resources, and analyzed to understand their characteristics.
-Bag-of-Tasks

-[16][111] simplifies task graphs by assuming that tasks of each application are independent, which is motivated by prior efforts such as SETI@home and parameter sweep applications [31].
-Infrastructures (e.g. Condor [79] and BOINC) haven been developed and used widely.
+In [72], some heuristics including MinMin, MaxMin and Sufferage are proposed for scheduling independent computational tasks to compute resources, and analyzed to understand their characteristics.
+Bag-of-Tasks [20][125] simplifies task graphs by assuming that the tasks of each application are independent, which is motivated by prior efforts such as SETI@home and parameter sweep applications [36].
+Infrastructures (e.g. Condor [87] and BOINC) have been developed and used widely.
 The traditional task scheduling research takes the strategy that once tasks start running, they are not modified dynamically.

-Batch queuing systems [52] such as PBS [104], LoadLeveler [46], Sun Grid Engine [82] and Simple Linux Utility for Resource Management (SLURM) [69] maintain job queues and allocate resources to jobs based on their priorities, resource requirement and resource availability.
+Batch queuing systems [59] such as PBS [117], LoadLeveler [53], Sun Grid Engine [90] and Simple Linux Utility for Resource Management (SLURM) [76] maintain job queues and allocate resources to jobs based on their priorities, resource requirement and resource availability.
 When a job is scheduled, the requested number of nodes are reserved for a specific period of time even though the resource usage may vary across the phases of the job.
 Usually the input data are stored in separate storage systems (e.g. data grids, archival) and must be staged in before jobs start to execute.
 Most of the batch schedulers only map jobs to processing elements (e.g. processors, cores) without taking data affinity into account when they make scheduling decisions.
-More sophisticated and intelligent data staging mechanisms can improve performance by caching and reusing the data across job runs and interleaving data staging and computation more efficiently.
+More sophisticated and intelligent data staging mechanisms can improve performance by caching and reusing data across job runs and interleaving data staging and computation more efficiently.
 Therefore, they are mainly designed for compute-intensive applications for which data staging is not a critical issue.
-Backfilling [84] moves small jobs ahead to leapfrog big jobs in front to alleviate fragmentation and improve resource utilization.
+Backfilling moves small jobs ahead to leapfrog big jobs in front to alleviate fragmentation and improve resource utilization [92].
 Backfilling does not delay the first job or any job waiting in the queue depending on its aggressiveness.
-Resources are shared among jobs in MapReduce while grid systems adopt reservation-based resource allocation.
-In resource stealing, jobs are not re-ordered or moved in the queue and stealing is done at task level without impacting job scheduling at all, so it is a finer-grained and lower-level optimization of resource usage.
-Gang scheduling [53] [68] synchronizes all threads/processes of a parallel job by coordinating context switching across nodes so that they are scheduled and de-scheduled simultaneously.
+Resources are shared among jobs in MapReduce while grid systems adopt a reservation-based resource allocation mechanism.
+In our resource stealing, jobs are not re-ordered or moved in the queue and stealing is done at task level without impacting job scheduling at all, so it is a finer-grained and lower-level optimization of resource usage.
+Gang scheduling synchronizes all threads/processes of a parallel job by coordinating context switching across nodes so that they are scheduled and de-scheduled simultaneously [60] [75].
 Better performance is achieved by using gang scheduling if the processes of a job need to communicate with each other.
 However, the global synchronization of processes incurs significant overhead.
-Communication-driven coscheduling algorithms such as Dynamic Coscheduling [103], Spin Block [85], Periodic Boost [85], and Coordinated Coscheduling [17] are proposed to overcome the drawback of gang scheduling.
+Communication-driven coscheduling algorithms such as Dynamic Coscheduling [116], Spin Block [93], Periodic Boost [93], and Coordinated Coscheduling [21] are proposed to overcome the drawback of gang scheduling.
 In communication-driven coscheduling, each node runs a scheduler separately and they work in a coordinated manner by passing messages.
-HYBRID coscheduling [41] combines the merits of gang scheduling and communication-driven coscheduling to improve performance.
-It split job execution into computation and collective communication phases.
+HYBRID coscheduling combines the merits of gang scheduling and communication-driven coscheduling to improve performance [48].
+It splits job execution into computation and collective communication phases.
 When a process enters communication phase, its priority is boosted with the hope that it will not block the execution of other processes within the same job.
 Above research does not explicitly consider heterogeneity and is mainly used in homogeneous clusters.

-In Condor matchmaking and gangmatching [93], each agent expresses their capabilities and requirements by specifying classified advertisements, which can address the issues of resource heterogeneity and policy heterogeneity.
+In Condor matchmaking and gangmatching, each agent expresses their capabilities and requirements by specifying classified advertisements, which can address the issues of resource heterogeneity and policy heterogeneity [105].
 Matchmaker is the component that finds the bilateral or multilateral matching among class-ads.